Robert Pirosh

-Robert Pirosh (April 1, 1910 – December 25, 1989) was an American motion picture and television screenwriter and director.
+Robert Pirosh (April 1, 1910 – December 25, 1989) was an American screenwriter and film director.
+He is most known for his war and military-themed works, inspired by his experiences as a U.S. Army infantryman during World War II.
+He won an Academy Award for Best Original Screenplay for Battleground (1949), a semi-autobiographical account of the Battle of the Bulge.
+He was nominated for a second Oscar for Go for Broke!
+(1951), a film about the 442nd Regimental Combat Team.

-Early years
+Early life

 Pirosh was born in Baltimore, Maryland, and graduated from the Baltimore City College high school in 1928.
 His preparation for a career in Hollywood included study at the Sorbonne in France and the University of Berlin in Germany.
 When he began looking for work in Hollywood, he used a cover letter that began "Dear Sir, I like words" and concluded,I like the word screenwriter better than copywriter, so I decided to quit my job in a New York advertising agency and try my luck in Hollywood, but before taking the plunge I went to Europe for a year of study, contemplation and horsing around.
 I have just returned and I still like words.
 May I have a few with you?

-The letter later featured in the book Letters of Note and in 2014 was described by its editor, Shaun Usher, as his "current favorite".
+The letter later featured in the book Letters of Note and in 2014 was described by its editor, Shaun Usher, as his "current favorite" and was read by Benedict Cumberbatch at 'Letters Live'.

-Career
+Hollywood writer

 Pirosh began his film career in 1934 as a junior writer for Metro-Goldwyn-Mayer, working with fellow newcomer George Seaton.
 The two collaborated on the Marx Brothers' 1935 comedy A Night at the Opera and their next film, A Day at the Races, in 1937.
 He and Delmer Daves adapted Ayn Rand's Night of January 16th for a 1941 film of the same name directed by William Clemens.
 In 1942 he collaborated on the screwball comedy Rings on Her Fingers for Henry Fonda and Gene Tierney.

-Pirosh served in World War II as a Master Sergeant with the 320th Regiment, 35th Infantry Division.
-He saw action in the Ardennes and Rhineland campaigns.
-During the Battle of the Ardennes, he led a patrol into Bastogne to support the American forces surrounded there.
+World War II

+Pirosh was inducted into the U.S. Army from Los Angeles, California, on June 26, 1943.
+He joined the 320th Infantry Regiment, 35th Infantry Division, as a replacement during the Battle of the Bulge on December 28, 1944.
+During the battle, he kept a war journal, which later formed the basis for the 1949 film Battleground.